larnin/Spectrum/Spectrum.Plugins.ServerMod/Readme.md

 	]
 }
 ```
+__updateCheck__ (true/false): Whether or not to check for ServerMod updates when a server is started.
+You can change it with the command !settings updateCheck.
 __playersCanAddMap__ (true/false): Allows players to add map on the playlist.
 You can change it with the command !settings play.
 __playIsVote__ (true/false): Turns `!play <map>` into `!vote y play <map>` for non-hosts.